microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 ### Set up for local MakeCode development

-  Follow the instructions [here](https://github.com/microsoft/pxt-microbit#local-server-setup) to get setup for local MakeCode development, **with one important modification**: Because you will be creating a pull request for your extension registration, **fork the target repo** rather than simply cloning it.
+  Follow the instructions [here](https://github.com/microsoft/pxt-microbit#local-server-setup) to get setup for local MakeCode development, **with one important modification**: Because you will be creating a pull request to release or update your extension, **fork the target repo** rather than simply cloning it.

 > [!IMPORTANT]
 > Where the linked instructions say to clone the `pxt-microbit` repo, you will _clone your fork_ of the `pxt-microbit` repo.